What Is Automatic Motor Adaptation

 Static

-The motor is measured at standstill.
+The motor is measured at a standstill.
 This means there is no requirement to disconnect the motor shaft from the machine.
 It is important, however, that the motor shaft is not rotated by external influences during measurement.